Archive for November, 2009

 Despite P. Zukofsky’s assertions that his motivations are “almost purely economic,” and that he is merely protecting his financial interest when he “insist[s] on deriving income from that property,” I suspect money is not the true issue.
 First, it is quite obvious that the stance PZ is taking will lead to less income from the copyrights he now holds.
 By forbidding any substantive commentary on his parents, he is ensuring that their works will rush prematurely headlong into a grave of literary obscurity — as with no one talking about their poetry or discussing their works, there are no new potential fans to become intrigued enough to purchase a copy of the Zukofskys’ works for their own.

 But second, and more importantly, the “Copyright Notice” is not at all some dry and dour admonishment, written in legalese, as you would expect with a true peremptory cease & desist notice, but rather it is a self-aware “irascible [and] recalcitrant” rant.
 It reveals too much about the author himself, such as his apparent daddy issues, (“I hardly give a damn what is said about my father (I am far more protective of my mother)”), to not have been intended as a form of literary speech in itself, separate from any legal warning it may also convey.
-This becomes most obvious in the letter’s following paragraph, in which PZ mocks the uselessness of grad students and their dissertations on poetry:
+This becomes most obvious in the following paragraph from the Notice, in which PZ mocks the uselessness of grad students and their dissertations on poetry:

 I can perhaps understand your misguided interest in literature, music, art, etc. I would be suspicious of your interest in Louis Zukofsky, but might eventually accept it.
 I can applaud your desire to obtain a job, any job, although why in your chosen so-called profession is quite beyond me; but one line you may not cross i.e. never never ever tell me that your work is to be valued by me because it promotes my father.
 Doing that will earn my life-long permanent enmity.
 Your self-interest(s) I may understand, perhaps even agree with; but beyond that, in the words of e.e.cummings quoting Olaf: “there is some s[hit] I will not eat”.

-e.e.cummings is, of course, still under copyright, and by all indication PZ is not nearly so dense that he could have been oblivious to the irony of quoting another poet in a diatribe about how no one should ever quote the Zukofskys.
+e.e.cummings is, of course, still under copyright, and by all indications, PZ is not nearly so dense as to be oblivious to the irony of quoting another poet, in a diatribe about how no one should ever quote the Zukofskys.
 The use of the copyrighted quotation was almost certainly a deliberate act by PZ.
-Moreover, Louis Zukofsky himself wrote many volumes of critical commentary– the “so-called profession” PZ refers to with scorn is his father’s own profession, and many of the copyrights that PZ is trying to protect are rights in poetry critiques.
-So I do not believe that PZ could have been less than fully aware that his actions are an abuse of copyright and contrary to his own father’s feelings on poetry; instead, PZ’s Copyright Notice is itself a critique of the scholarship scholarship written about the Zukofskys, albeit one unfortunately backed with the color of law.
+Moreover, Louis Zukofsky himself wrote many volumes of critical commentary– the “so-called profession” PZ refers to with scorn is his father’s own profession — and many of the copyrights that PZ is trying to protect are themselves volumes of poetry criticism.
+So I do not believe that PZ could have been less than fully aware that his actions are an abuse of copyright, and contrary to his own father’s feelings on poetry.

 -Susan

 p.s.
-If you want to at least listen to Zukofsky’s works, a bunch are available online here.
+If you want to at least listen to P. Zukofsky’s works, a bunch are available online here.

 p.p.s.: Or read LZ’s Poetry/For My Son When He Can Read.
 The closing paragraph takes on a new meaning in light of Paul Zukofsky’s attempts to prevent others from finding new meaning in LZ’s own poetry: